Sevoke: New railway line

 The Indian Railways signed a contract with the construction company, IRCON, only in May 2010 but the final alignment had not been fixed for the first 22 km through elephant sanctuary forest even in 2013 and the final clearance of environment ministry had not been received.
 To obtain approval of the environment and forest ministry, the railways made a proposal in February 2013 to install elephant sensors along the stretch of the proposed railway line in Mahananda elephant sanctuary or run the trains at a speed of only 20 km per hour in the forest area and stop when an elephant is sighted close to the track.
 People of two villages in East Sikkim, through which a 3.5 km stretch of the 45 km long railway line has been planned, had not agreed to give their land for laying the track.
-The project cost has escalated from the estimated cost of Rs.13.4 billion in 2008 and construction of the railway line has not started even in 2018.
+The project cost escalated from the estimated cost of Rs.13.4 billion in 2008 and construction of the railway line had not started even in 2018.

 The Supreme Court of India approved the project in February 2016 with strict guidelines of the National Wildlife Board that cleared the project in June 2015 but ordered restricted speed, wireless animal tracking sensors and allowed digging of tunnels only during daytime.
 The railway line is needed for security and socio-economic reasons.
 The railway line will help troops and armaments move faster towards the Indo-Tibet border.
 Railway Board chairman visited and met the Northeast Frontier Railway (NFR) officials on 2 March 2018 to discuss the commencement of construction of the track and tunnels.